All-night EU talks deliver migrant 'controlled centres'

 French president Emmanuel Macron said nine hours of talks had led to a "coherent approach to the migratory phenomenon", one that also entailed shoring up border controls, getting states in north Africa to help stem the flow of people, and advancing outstanding internal asylum reforms.

-The summit had started with talks on preventing migrants from crossing the Mediterranean and then fanning out into countries like Germany, where Merkel is under intense political pressure to close borders.
+The summit had started with talks on preventing migrants from crossing the Mediterranean and then fanning out into countries like Germany, where Merkel is under intense domestic political pressure to close borders.

 Italian bombshell